Jetchisel/HistLog/README.md

-# HistLog - A bash script that is called via cron that archives and save ~/.bash_history
+# HistLog - A bash script that archives and save ~/.bash_history

 https://github.com/Jetchisel/HistLog